calyston/pong-game/README.md

 # Pong Game

 A project for a basic pong game using SVGs.
-This project was developed from a pong starter pack made by RED Academy.
+This project was developed from a pong starter made by RED Academy.
 Background, logo, and music belong to SEGA's Out Run (1986).

 ![](PongGif.gif)